About Anson Belt & Buckle

 Does this mean that you should go with one of these lower-priced options, or pay the higher price for Anson?

-Like most other clothing products, the ‘right' belt for anyone is going to be based on intensely personal preferences and needs, and will, therefore, vary between individuals.
-In other words, no single belt will meet every consumer’s needs.
+Like most other clothing products, the ‘right' belt for anyone is going to be based on your personal preferences and needs, and will, therefore, vary between individuals.

 If they don’t meet your needs, Anson stands behind their products with a 100% satisfaction guarantee, so you might not have much more to lose than return shipping charges.